 What was the impetus that prompted you to found a sanctuary?

 Growing up around farm animals and wildlife at the sanctuary inspired me to want to help animals more by becoming a veterinary technician in 1994.
 Wanting to put my veterinary skills and experience to a good cause prompted me to then found Wildwood.

 How did you find the land/space?

-My grandparents settled on our family farm across the road from Wildwood then purchased this 100 additional acres in the 1930’s and began farming.
+My grandparents settled on our family farm across the road from Wildwood then purchased these 100 additional acres in the 1930s and began farming.
 I spend most of my childhood summers on the farm, I then moved permanently onto the property in 2008.